zouloux/pasta/cli/README.md

 npm i -g @zouloux/pasta-cli
 ```

-## Optionally, install it locally and use npm scripts
+## Or install it locally and use npm scripts

 ```bash
 npm i @zouloux/pasta-cli